amartinez4037/thesis/README.md

 # Thesis

-This is the the project I am working on for my Masters in Computer Engineering

 This project uses the EEGLAB and Neural Networks Toolboxes in MATLAB (2014b) in order to distinguish between Left and Right hand movements based on EEG.

 -----